janetjoywilson/janetjoywilson.github.io/_posts/2018-08-16-the-back-story.md

 Sharing [The Reading Line](http://thereadingline.ca/)'s mission of making our city a better place, one street and one book at a time on an international stage was incredibly satisfying.
 The 100th anniversary of the [Bloor Viaduct]((http://thereadingline.ca/viaduct/)) ride with authors writing their newcomer stories in fiction, non-fiction, memoir and graphic novel format has been incredible.
 Taking inspiration from Michael Ondaatje's novel [In The Skin of A Lion](https://www.penguinrandomhouse.ca/books/124591/in-the-skin-of-a-lion-by-michael-ondaatje/9780394281827) we have found OUR voice!

- Why the last TO Book Ride?
+## the last Toronto Book Ride

  Toronto has so much happening here right?
 Truly ... how do YOU decide to spend not only your weekend but a Monday night?!

  We don't need to continue a Book Ride on the streets of Toronto.
-I think taking the concept to other cities in an open source format allows for sharing and building community!
-It is also sustainable and scaleable unlike our current structure which includes me getting shingles.
+We have an embarrassment of cultural activities and I would rather amplify other cities and towns.
+I think sharing the concept in an open source format allows for sharing and building community beyond a city limits.
+It is also sustainable and scalable format unlike our current structure which includes me getting shingles.

 ![carrianne]({{ site.url }}/images/blog/carrianne.jpg)

-I contacted Carrianne Leung months and months ago.
-She agreed immediately to participate in the Book Ride.
-Now she is shortlisted for the Toronto Book Awards for her second novel!
+## we love our authors

 It's the belief of authors like Carrianne and their publicists who support a different kind of reading series like The Reading Series that makes my heart sing.

-There is more to share about this year's special event and it will come...
+There is more to share about this year's special expanded event which is bridging the city west to east with books and bicycles but for now ... fini.